EBZebra/docs/edge/source/api/printing.md

 ## Overview
 The Printer API module allows an Enterprise Browser app to find, connect with, and print wirelessly to printers over Bluetooth and Wi-Fi from Android and Windows Mobie/CE devices.
 Beginning with EB 1.3, the same **printing capabilities are available via USB**.

 To facilite USB printing, the Printer API now includes the `CONNECTION_TYPE_USB` parameter.
 The API is otherwise unchanged, and operates in the same way as in prior editions.
-To print via USB, the Zebra Android device must be connected with a USB “On-The-Go” (OTG) cable or adapter to one of Zebra’s supported printers.
-Printing is supported via direct USB OTG connection or through a cradle with an OTG adapter.
+To print via USB from a Zebra Android or Windows Mobile/CE device, it must be connected using a USB “On-The-Go” (OTG) cable or adapter to one of [Zebra's printers with USB support](index.html#api-printing?Printers).

+> To print via USB, **Windows Mobile/CE devices also must be in 'Host Mode,'** which is found under USB Config in the Settings panel.

 ## Enabling the API
 There are two methods of enabling the Printer API: